PandaTechAM/be-lib-gridify-extensions/Readme.md

 To efficiently filter and query your Book entity using Gridify, you need to create a mapping class that extends FilterMapper<T>.
 This class will define how each property in your Book entity should be mapped.

-Here’s an example of how to set up the Book entity and its corresponding mapping class:
+Hereâ€™s an example of how to set up the Book entity and its corresponding mapping class:
 ```csharp
 public class Book
 {